 If you are employed, ask your employer about salary sacrificing.
 This is making extra before-tax contributions to superannuation from your salary.
 The amount you want to contribute is up to you, just as long you don't exceed $15,000 in one financial year.

-If you are self-employed, you will need to make contributions to your super fund yourself.
+If you are applying for a home loan when self-employed, you will need to make contributions to your super fund yourself.

 If you are buying with an FHSS-qualified partner, sibling, or a friend, each of you can contribute individually and then later combine the funds into a single home loan deposit.